Painting Diary

 by

-Our Long-Form section is dedicated to painters' written output: painters writing about painting.
-Despite this simple premise, we want to highlight the breadth of invention and play that can come about when painters translate their voices into textual form.
+Our Long-Form section is dedicated to exploring current approaches to painting.
+Alongside some of our favorite writers, we also seek to publish written output from painters writing about painting.
+We want to highlight the breadth of invention and play that can come about when painters translate their voices into textual form.

 Residency